MartinNgTP/NYC-Restaurant-Search-Engine/README.md

 - Enhancing the system’s capability to swiftly retrieve data and scale in response to the expanding dataset

-3. Using Flask to construct an interactive, user-centric web interface：
-Input: cuisine & zip code
-Output: restaurant recommendations and relevant articles
+3. Using Flask to construct an interactive, user-centric web interface： Input cuisine & zip code, Output restaurant recommendations and relevant articles

 - Offering a straightforward and robust environment for developing web applications
 - Managing specific user inputs and dynamically displaying the corresponding data